pkirkham/pkirkham.github.io/pyrus.md

 ## Download

 The Pyrus software can simply be downloaded, unzipped to any destination and run from the appropriate executable in the `/bin` folder of the unzipped folder.
+For the Linux and MacOSX versions, it may be necessary to change the permissions on the shell file to be executable.
 Whilst this software is not open-source, it is made available free of charge as a courtesy to other engineers that may find it useful.

-<a href="https://www.dropbox.com/t/aWCbIyPlfntctYwG" class="btn-inverse">Download `pyrus_suite-win_x64.zip` (15-Mar-2024 version for Windows x64 architecture)</a>
+<a href="https://www.dropbox.com/s/d5zipke5254lsq2/pyrus_suite-win_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-win_x64.zip` (18-Mar-2024 version for Windows x64 architecture)</a>

-<a href="https://www.dropbox.com/t/D0Pi8oGFDFffinwm" class="btn-inverse">Download `pyrus_suite-linux_x64.zip` (15-Mar-2024 version for Linux x64 architecture)</a>
+<a href="https://www.dropbox.com/s/spqcf5qyqvix9wg/pyrus_suite-linux_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-linux_x64.zip` (18-Mar-2024 version for Linux x64 architecture)</a>

-<a href="https://www.dropbox.com/t/HEAb7QJX1N5DCqyM" class="btn-inverse">Download `pyrus_suite-macosx_x64.zip` (15-Mar-2024 version for MacOS x64 architecture)</a>
+<a href="https://www.dropbox.com/s/o74pjvte51q9xty/pyrus_suite-macosx_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-macosx_x64.zip` (18-Mar-2024 version for MacOSX x64 architecture)</a>

-<a href="https://www.dropbox.com/t/X6i1rQXM7K99h0n0" class="btn-inverse">Download `pyrus_suite-macosx_aarch64.zip` (15-Mar-2024 version for MacOS ARM architecture)</a>
+<a href="https://www.dropbox.com/s/iau0qt4dih0nom7/pyrus_suite-macosx_aarch64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-macosx_aarch64.zip` (18-Mar-2024 version for MacOSX ARM architecture)</a>

 ## Features